Skip to main content

 Reflection

-This activity also reminded everyone that Scouts is worldwide.
-Everyone should compare the World Membership Badges they made with the badges on people’s uniforms.
+This activity was all about the World Membership badge and reminded everyone that Scouts is worldwide.
+What can you remember about the badge?
 Can anyone remember what the different parts of the World Membership Badge mean?
 If people were going to design a badge for Scouts all over the world, what would it look like, and why?

 Safety